How to build trust and win new clients

 Step three: Present solutions

 Once you have uncovered some of their issues, you can discuss possible solutions.
-It’s important to set client expectations here, as well as under-promise and over-deliver.
-There are times when you might need to bring in additional experts to solve the problems correctly, or it will require a deeper dive to fully understand their needs.
+It’s important to set client expectations here, and avoid under promising and over delivering.
+There are times when you might need to bring in additional experts to solve the problems correctly.
 Explain what this process may look like.
 When you can, be sure to reference other projects you have worked on to call out some of the potential pitfalls.
 For example, yes, “QuickBooks can do this process, but it’s important to set it up properly in the beginning because a bad workflow will not give you accurate reports and cause frustration later.”

 Step four: Quoting the project